 The Audit Committee audited the effectiveness and efficiency of good corporate governance and it was found that the board of directors, the Executive Committee and employees strictly followed set policies and that the board of directors and executives served as good role models and seriously applied the anti-corruption policy and Code of Conduct, with results expanded to business partners for business partners to jointly adopt them as guidelines for conducting business.
-Accordingly, the board of directors recognizes the importance of good corporate governance and continuously monitors progress in the process to improve the good corporate governance and corporate social responsibility, and the Executive Committee and the Internal Audit Department under the supervision of the Audit Committee were responsible for providing oversight and arranging for performance evaluations according to the good corporate governance policy each year, and these have already been disclosed in the annual report under the topic of "Corporate Governance".
+Accordingly, the board of directors recognizes the importance of good corporate governance and corporate social responsibility, and the Executive Committee and the Internal Audit Department under the supervision of the Audit Committee were responsible for providing oversight and arranging for performance evaluations according to the good corporate governance policy each year, and these have already been disclosed in the annual report under the topic of "Corporate Governance".